elsentjhung/elsentjhung.github.io/_posts/2020-12-26-discretization.md

   - active matter
 ---

+In this blog post, we will discuss the numerical implementation of active scalar field theory, in particular Active Model B+.
+Various discretization scheme for spatial derivatives will be discussed.

 ## Active model B+

 Here we will consider the active model B+, which is a model for phase-separation in active matter (see [previous post]).